Examples of Inclusions in the Valuation of Goods and Services

 Assume that Mr. X and Mr. Y are directors of two corporations, A and B. They hold 20% of the shares in each of these companies.
 Company “A” deals with Company “B” to supply items.

-Will section 15(1) ‘s transaction value be used for valuation?
+Should you use Section 15(1)’s transaction value for valuation?
 In this instance, section 15’s explanation considers these entities to be related parties.

-Solution – Company A and B are connected parties because X and Y are both businesses’ joint directors.
+Solution – Company A and Company B are connected because X and Y serve as joint directors for both businesses.

 • Example 2 – When Transaction Happens Between Partners of the Firm

 Mr. “A” owns a 15% share as a partner in Fun Unlimited.
-Will any supply between Mr. “A” and Fun Unlimited be considered a supply between related parties?
+Will any supply between Mr. Should you consider a transaction between “A” and Fun Unlimited a supply between related parties?

 • Example 3 – Transaction between a proprietorship and a partnership in which the son owns the proprietorship and the father is a partner in the partnership

 Anuj has a 30% stake as a partner in XYZ Co.
 Suraj, his son, is the owner of ABC Co.
-Will a supply between XYZ and ABC be considered a transaction between related parties?
-Are they both believed to be part of the same family?
+Should you treat a supply between XYZ and ABC as a transaction between related parties?
+Are both companies part of the same family?

 Solution – Since the son is a close relative, he can be considered a family member.
 As a result, ABC and XYZ are linked parties.